George St Patrick Lawrence: Retirement and later life

-Up to this date Lawrence had received no decoration beyond the medals for the Punjab and Indian campaigns, but, on 18May 1860, he was created a Companion of the Bath (CB).

-On 25May 1861, he was gazetted major-general, and in December 1864 resigned his post in Rajputana thereby ending his Indian career after forty-three years service.
+On 18 May 1860, Lawrence was created a Companion of the Order of the Bath.
+He was gazetted major general on 25 May 1861 and, in December 1864, he resigned his post in Rajputana thereby ending his Indian career after forty-three years service.
 Both Sir Charles Napier and Lord Dalhousie had expressed their high regard for his character and achievements.
 "He is a right good soldier," said the former, "and a right good fellow, and my opinion of him is high."

-On 11January 1865, he received a good-service pension of £100 a year; and on 24May 1866 was created a Knight Commander of the Order of the Star of India.
-He also held the third class of the order of the Dooranee Empire.
-He retired from the army on full pay on 29October 1866 and was advanced to honorary lieutenant-general on 11January 1867.
+On 11 January 1865, he received a good-service pension of £100 a year and, on 24 May 1866, he was created a Knight Commander of the Order of the Star of India.
+He was also made a Companion of the Order of the Durrani Empire.
+He retired from the army on full pay on 29 October 1866 and was advanced to honorary lieutenant general on 11 January 1867.

 Death

-He died at 20 Kensington Park Gardens, London, on 16 November 1884, aged 80.
+Lawrence died at 20 Kensington Park Gardens, London, on 16 November 1884, aged 80.